Success is where preparation and opportunity meet.

 This section will address some oddities when performing individual monitor tests, separate from running a complete drive cycle.

-A readiness flag is a report that a specific emission-related system has completed testing.
+A readiness flag reports that a specific emission-related system has completed testing.
 Each readiness flag can consist of one or multiple individual monitor tests.
 State emissions programs use some readiness flags as part of an official Inspection, and a minimum number of readiness flags must be Completed to pass the Inspection.

 Non-continuous readiness flags can only flip to complete “Once Per Trip” when the enable criteria are met for the following: